The Office of Sustainability proudly represents Auburn University in the following sustainability-related memberships and affiliations.

 The United States Department of Education’s Green Ribbon Schools award recognizes K-12 schools, districts, and institutions of higher education that reduce environmental impacts and costs; improve the health and wellness of schools, students, and staff; and provide environmental education that effectively incorporates STEM, civic skills, and green career pathway opportunities.
 Combined achievement in all three areas serves as the basis for recognition, and such efforts help to meet Department of Education goals for improving performance, increasing efficiency, reducing college costs, increasing graduation rates, improving alumni employment rates, and developing robust civic skills in graduates.
 Auburn University was 1 of 9 institutions honored in the inaugural group of higher education institutions in 2015.

 The Princeton Review’s Guide to Green Colleges profiles institutions of higher education in the United States and Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.
-Auburn University has been recognized in this guide for 6 consecutive years, and is the only college/university in Alabama to receive this honor.
+Auburn University has been recognized in this guide for 9 consecutive years.

 The Bee Campus USA designation recognizes educational campuses that commit to a set of practices that support pollinators, including bees, butterflies, birds, and bats, among thousands of other species.
 To receive this designation, Auburn University must uphold 7 commitments focused on protecting pollinators and their habitats, along with promoting awareness of the roles they play and how others can join efforts to support them.
 Auburn was the 39th university to earn this designation and the first in the state of Alabama.